 While you can hook your RV up to a home's electrical system, you won't be able to run every appliance or use the electricity 24/7.
 You will most likely need to set your RV up to be able to connect to the standard 3-prong household plug you use at home.
 Since your RV will need at least a 30/50 Amp hookup to power the rig, you'll be limited in what you can run connected to a home's 15/20 Amp electrical outlet.

-If you are hooking up to a home’s standard outlet, you can do this via an outdoor, all-weather extension cord and 15/20 Amp adapter for your RV’s electrical hookups.
-Ideally, you want this extension cord to be as short as possible going from your home to your RV to prevent it from overheating.
+If you are hooking up to a home's standard outlet, you can do this via an outdoor, all-weather extension cord and 15/20 Amp adapter for your RV's electrical hookups.
+You want this extension cord to be as short as possible going from your home to your RV to prevent it from overheating.

 Follow these steps to hook an RV up to your home's electrical system:

 - Before you plug in the extension cord from your home to your RV, ensure all electrical appliances are turned off in your rig.

 - Turn off the breakers to your home, too.

 - Plug the extension cord into your RV's electrical hookups via an adapter, if necessary.

 - Then, reset your home's breakers.

 If successful, you're setup properly and ready to use what you need.
 If not, your breaker will trip before you even head back to your RV.